Steal Like An Artist Book Summary: 10 Things Nobody Told You

 “You can’t connect the dots looking forward, you can only connect them looking backward.” – Steve Jobs

-You can take this website as an example, I don’t plan to make money out of it, I write these articles for myself.
-Whenever I feel I want to read certain books, I can just come back to my own articles and I will get that memory, feeling, the thoughts I had when I was writing the articles.
+Whenever I feel like revisiting a certain book, I can just come back to my own articles, and they’ll bring back that memory, that feeling, the thoughts I had when I was writing them.

 Share What You Like